 Two striking facts perfectly illustrate why we need to place air quality at the top of the environmental and human health agenda.
 First, the quality of the air we breathe has a significant impact on our health and wellbeing; globally, air pollution is the leading environmental cause of shortened life, contributing to the equivalent of 5% of all deaths worldwide.
 Second, each of us inhales more than 25 million particles with every breath we take; the more contaminants we ingest, the greater the chance of sickness and ill-health.
 That’s why we have launched the ‘People Matter 1st’ campaign to highlight the dangers (and solutions) relating to poor air quality within our buildings, focusing on some of the smallest and most harmful particulates – PM1.

 The particles with the greatest capacity for reaching the outermost areas of our respiratory system are very small, approximately 0.01–1 μm in size – PM1.
 The ability of different particles to form deposits (the degree to which they can become trapped in the body) depends on their size and whether they can pass through the walls of our airways, for example.

-Making clean air ‘law’.
+Making clean air ‘law.’
 At Camfil, we believe breathing clean air should be a human right.
-Momentum is gathering around the world in regards to the damaging effect of polluted air.
+Momentum is gathering around the world in regard to the damaging effects of polluted air.